-Political theory is an important tool in the analysis of international questions.
-In order to fully understand those issues, however, we strongly believe in the importance of adopting a broader historical perspective - and while history never repeats itself (or at least not exactly), one can learn a great deal from it.
-By bridging the fields of history and international relations, the MA in International Relations in Historical Perspective offers an in-depth insight into both worlds.
+International relations theory is an important tool for the analysis of international politics.
+To fully understand current developments, however, we strongly believe in the importance of adopting a broader historical perspective.
+Even though history does not repeat itself, one can learn a great deal from it.
+By bridging the fields of history and international relations, the Master in International Relations in Historical Perspective offers an in-depth insight into both worlds.

 Tracks